Can I Make a Qolsys IQ Panel 2 a Secondary Z-Wave Controller?

 Yes, you can make a Qolsys IQ Panel 2 a secondary Z-Wave controller.
 However, the system will lose its ability to receive remote Z-Wave commands from Alarm.com.
 The IQ Panel 2 Security System will only accept Z-Wave commands from Alarm.com if it is set up as the primary Z-Wave controller.

-The system includes a built-in Z-Wave Plus controller for operating Z-Wave smart home devices.
+The IQ Panel 2 System includes a built-in Z-Wave Plus controller for operating Z-Wave smart home devices.
 Any Z-Wave smart home device can be controlled from the panel itself or using the Alarm.com interactive service.
 However, most users will want to have their IQ Panel 2 System set up as the primary Z-Wave controller so that it will work with Alarm.com.
 In other words, if the IQ Panel 2 is set up as a secondary Z-Wave controller, then only local Z-Wave operation will be possible with the system.

 Z-Wave refers to a wireless communications protocol that allows certain devices to be operated remotely.
 A Z-Wave device can be enrolled with an IQ Panel 2 Alarm System so that it can be operated directly from the system.
 An end user can also access the Alarm.com interactive service to control any Z-Wave devices that have been programmed with the IQ Panel 2.
 The IQ Panel 2 System will need to be linked with the user's Alarm.com account for this to be possible.

 Alarm.com can be accessed using a web browser or by using the Alarm.com Mobile App.
 By using the Alarm.com Mobile App, a user can establish rules and scenes for their Z-Wave devices.
 This will allow the Z-Wave devices to activate automatically based on a schedule or with certain system events.
 For example, a user might have their Z-Wave lights turn on and their Z-Wave thermostat activate when they walk into a room and trigger a motion sensor.
+If you want to get access to Alarm.com, please check our alarm monitoring page for more information.

 Did you find this answer useful?